Lexington (horse): In popular culture

 The oil painting Portrait of Lexington by artist Thomas J. Scott (c.
 1857) appears in Ghosts (US) Season 1, Episode 16, "Trevor's Pants".
 The original painting is housed at the Smithsonian American Art Museum (SAAM), and was a gift of Mr. and Mrs. David K. Anderson to the Martha Jackson Memorial Collection in 1980.

-A semi-fictionalised account of Lexington’s life as a racehorse and stud, as well as the history of Scott’s Portrait of Lexington, are told in Pulitzer Prize winner Geraldine Brooks’ 2022 novel Horse.
+A semi-fictionalized account of Lexington's life as a racehorse and stud, as well as the history of Scott's Portrait of Lexington, are told in Pulitzer Prize-winner Geraldine Brooks' 2022 novel Horse.